2027 World Athletics Championships

-The 2027 World Athletics Championships (Chinese: 2027年世界田径锦标赛) will be the twenty-first edition of the World Athletics Championships and are scheduled to be held from 11 to 19 September 2027 in the National Stadium in Beijing, China.
+The 2027 World Athletics Championships (Chinese: 2027年世界田径锦标赛) will be the twenty-first edition of the World Athletics Championships and are scheduled to be held from 10 to 19 September 2027 in the National Stadium in Beijing, China.
 It will be the second time Beijing has hosted the event following the 2015 edition.

 Host selection

 Cities that expressed interest in hosting the 2027 World Championships were Beijing, Istanbul, Turkey; Rome, Italy; London, United Kingdom; and Nairobi, Kenya, the latter two both eventually declining to bid.
 When the Italian Athletics Federation withdrew its candidacy after the government declined to fund the event on 28 February 2024, World Athletics president Sebastian Coe announced the decision to award the championships to Beijing.

 Venue

 The track and field events are scheduled to be in the Beijing National Stadium in China.

+Qualification

+World Athletics approved the timetable and qualification system for the 2027 World Athletics Championships on 26 May 2026.

+Window

+The qualifying window for the marathon is 3 November 2025 to midnight on 2 May 2027.
+For the 10,000 m, race walks, combined events and relays, the window runs from 23 February 2026 to midnight on 22 August 2027.
+For all other events, entry standards can be achieved from 23 August 2026 to midnight on 22 August 2027.

+Entry standards

+The qualification system for the championships is based on a combination of entry standards and world rankings.
+The entry standards were set with the aim of qualifying about 40% of the athletes.

+Area champions in individual events, except for the marathons, will be considered as having met the qualification criteria for the World Championships provided there is no other qualified athlete entered from the same area in the same event.
+The top five finishers at Platinum Label marathons held during the qualification period and the winners of Gold Label marathons held in 2027 until 2 May will be considered as having achieved the qualification requirements.

+The 2026 World Athletics Relays in Gaborone, Botswana were used as a qualifying event for the relays, with the top 12 teams in each event securing their place at the World Championships.The remaining four places in each relay discipline will be allocated to the best-ranked teams at the end of the qualification period, based on top lists.